 Is this story of Tom's brush with death true?
 Well, historians have every right to write it up that it is, and most do.
 After all, the primary source was an actual participant - Tom himself.
 But we also need to remember that Tom had been semi-conscious throughout the episode and so must have heard it second hand from his cell mates.
 Either that or he simply made it up.
 It would certainly seem strange that when the jailor who marked the door came back on duty, he would not have noticed the prisoners still sitting happily in their cell.
 So there are reasons to doubt the story, but still, it could have happened.

 But whatever the circumstances, Tom's time in prison did nothing to improve his opinion of the men who had crafted America's new Federal Constitution.
 He was particularly irked that the current president, George Washington, whom Tom had known well, did not use his influence to get him sprung.

 Tom wrote a lengthy and famous letter full of spittle flinging diatribes venting his displeasure.
 He trashed everything about the new American nation, ranging from the deficiencies of the new Constitution, claims that John Adams thought the US presidency should be hereditary (with a dig at George's lack of natural children), George getting rich from being president (actually, George lost money), and finally, he recounted the terror in France with Robespierre.
-The letter was - as Oscar Wilde claimed his were - intended for publication and appeared in the third volume of the Rights of Man as well in a separate brochure.
+The letter was - as Oscar Wilde claimed his were - intended for publication and appeared in the third volume of the Rights of Man as well as in a separate brochure.
 Tom was really irritated how George, once the revolution was won, had simply kept the status quo (like keeping slavery), and spluttered "the world will be puzzled to decide whether you are an apostate or an impostor; whether you have abandoned good principles, or whether you ever had any."
-As far as he was concerned, the old American revolutionaries had were no better than the old French and English nobility, and in someways were worse.
+As far as he was concerned, the old American revolutionaries were no better than the old French and English nobility, and in someways they were worse.